 The assessment strategy is to test the learning outcomes of the module, whilst giving students an opportunity to explore organisational theories and issues with a real-world application.
-Students will be asked to write and submit an essay on a management topic of their choice (selected from the module portfolio of subjects, themes and concepts).
-Set in a real-world context, it will build on the assessment and feedback from Organisational Management and incorporate both theory and reflective practice.
+Students will be asked to write and submit a written assignment on leadership and management topic. .